AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/using-revenue-model-sla-stages.md

 ## Edit an SLA Stage {#edit-an-sla-stage}

-##### When you select an SLA stage icon you may edit the Name, add a Description and adjust the Type.
-You may also select [Start Tracking by Account](start-tracking-by-account-in-the-revenue-modeler.md). {#when-you-select-an-sla-stage-icon-you-may-edit-the-name-add-a-description-and-adjust-the-type-you-may-also-select-start-tracking-by-account}
+When you select an SLA stage icon you may edit the Name, add a Description and adjust the Type.
+You may also select [Start Tracking by Account](start-tracking-by-account-in-the-revenue-modeler.md).

 1. Click an SLA stage icon.